The Road to War: Understanding the causes of World War II

 Most of Europe still remembered the horror of the First World War, and Chamberlain believed that the world should do anything they could to avoid a repeat of that.

-Chamberlain believed that he could 'appease' Hitler, which meant that Chamberlain wanted to find a way to make Hitler happy enough that he wouldn't start another war.
+Chamberlain believed that he could 'appease' Hitler, which meant that he wanted to find a way to make Hitler happy enough that he wouldn't start another war.

 Following their meetings, Hitler and Chamberlain signed the 'Munich Agreement', which stated that Hitler would be given the Sudetenland if he promised not to invade Czechoslovakia.

-Chamberlain was pleased that Hitler had signed a promise to do no further military conquests, while Hitler was pleased that he had been able to take back a former German region.
+Chamberlain was pleased that Hitler had signed a promise to do no further military conquests, while Hitler was pleased that he had been able to take back a former German region at no cost.

 2. Hitler's invasion of Czechoslovakia